GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 ## Prerequisites

-You need the following to sign up for TechPass and complete the onboarding:
+Following are the prerequisites to sign up for TechPass and complete the onboarding:

+- Check the flow chart on the [Onboard to TechPass](onboard-to-techpass) page to see if you're eligible to sign up via the portal.
 - Non-SE GSIB device.
 - Your organisational email address which has a standard mailbox(not LiteMail).
 - Before you onboard, ensure you have received the TechPass onboarding email and is still valid.